Gil-Mor/color_eigenfaces/README.md

 to channels and apply PCA on each channel and then I merge the eigenfaces.
 The results are cool colored eigen faces.

 Try it.

 Usage:
-from cmdline:
+You can drop an image folder on the dragndrop.bat script.

+Or from the cmd line:
-python eigen_face.py <path to images folder (can be relative to scripts)> [optional 'grey' for grey scale output]
+python color_eigenfaces.py <path to images folder (can be relative to scripts)> [optional 'grey' for grey scale output]

 Or you can manually edit the code.